 (1) Simple diagnosis procedures

-Traditional X-ray diagnosis system can be complicated and difficult to master.
-Scolioscan can simplify the procedures in only three steps: spreading ultrasound gel on the back; using the ultrasound probe to scan the spine from bottom to top; performing automatic measurement.
+The conventional X-ray diagnostic system can be intricate and challenging to master.
+In contrast, Scolioscan streamlines the process into just three simple steps: applying ultrasound gel to the patient’s back, utilizing an ultrasound probe to scan the spine from bottom to top, and lastly, performing automatic measurements.

 Figure 3.
 Spreading ultrasound gel on the patient’s back